Pooja7720/Micro-Project-Using-JSON-DB/Student Enrollment Form Project/README.md

 # Student Enrollment form

 ## Description:
 I have created one mini project in which I have used JSON Power DB for databases, and HTML, CSS and JS languages for frontend and connecting to database.
-In this project, I have created 3 buttons for save, change or reset the data entered in form. **The most important thing is the primary key is student roll number in this case.**.
-This entered code is readable.
+In this project, I have created 3 buttons for save, change or reset the data entered in form. **The most important thing is the primary key is student roll number in this case.** This entered code is readable.
 It was very exciting experience for me to build this mini project 🤩.
 Without any page referesh it gives the output records and it was so amazing.
 You can check it on by running the index.html file.
 I am also uploading the output images of this form.

+### How to check that student roll number is primary key?
+**Answer : ** Here while changing data it will load all the data automatically if it's present in database.
+Then you can observe that the student roll number option is disabled.
+So that you can't change it.
+In case of primary key, same thing happens. **WE CAN NOT CHANGE PRIMARY KEY ONCE CREATED**.
+And same thing happens with student roll number.
+And hence student roll number is a primary key in this case.

 ## Benifits of using JSONPowerDB:
 - Simplest way to retrieve data in a JSON format.